mdanb/epigenetic_effects_on_mutational_landscape/README.md

 <details>
   <summary><b>Cancer Types [--cancer_types]</b></summary>
   The cancer types to run the model on.
 Note that this is not parallelized i.e specifying mutliple cancer types will run the model sequentially on each cancer type.
-Should correspond to `CANCER_TYPE` above.
+Should correspond to <code>CANCER_TYPE</code> above.
 </details>
 <details>
   <summary><b>scATAC Datasets [--datasets]</b></summary>